Central Australia Health Service specialities and rotations

 Other specific learning opportunities are provided by:

-- A dedicated Early Pregnancy Clinic: runs on a daily basis, and provides an opportunity for performing hands-on supervised ultrasound examination in the first trimester, as well as gaining confidence in the counselling and management of complications in the first trimester.
+- A dedicated Early Pregnancy Clinic runs on a daily basis providing an opportunity in the first trimester to perform hands-on supervised ultrasound examinations, as well as gaining confidence in the counselling and management of complications.
 Trainee registrars rate this clinic highly in achieving its teaching goals.

 - Opportunity to learn basic obstetric ultrasound